kyxap1/starred/README.md

 ## HCL

+- [aws-samples/terraform-ec2-image-builder-container-hardening-pipeline](https://github.com/aws-samples/terraform-ec2-image-builder-container-hardening-pipeline) - Terraform modules for an EC2 Image Builder Pipeline with an Amazon Linux 2 Baseline Container Recipe, which is used to deploy a Docker based Amazon Linux 2 Container Image that has been hardened accor
 - [terraform-aws-modules/terraform-aws-lambda](https://github.com/terraform-aws-modules/terraform-aws-lambda) - Terraform module, which takes care of a lot of AWS Lambda/serverless tasks (build dependencies, packages, updates, deployments) in countless combinations 🇺🇦
 - [transcend-io/terraform-aws-lambda-at-edge](https://github.com/transcend-io/terraform-aws-lambda-at-edge) - Terraform module for making a Lambda@Edge function in terraform
 - [NiroshanLW/cis-cloud-watch-alarms](https://github.com/NiroshanLW/cis-cloud-watch-alarms) -